apache/dubbo-website/index.md

 ## [](#introduction)Overview

-Dubbo _\|ˈdʌbəʊ\|_ is a high-performance, java based [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework open-sourced by Alibaba.
+Apache Dubbo (incubating) _\|ˈdʌbəʊ\|_ is a high-performance, java based [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework open-sourced by Alibaba.
 As in many RPC systems, dubbo is based around the idea of defining a service, specifying the methods that can be called remotely with their parameters and return types.
 On the server side, the server implements this interface and runs a dubbo server to handle client calls.
 On the client side, the client has a stub that provides the same methods as the server.

 ![](images//dubbo-architecture.png)

-Dubbo offers three key functionalities, which include interface based remote call, fault tolerance & load balancing, and automatic service registration & discovery.
-Dubbo framework is widely adopted inside Alibaba and outside by other companies including [jingdong](http://www.jd.com), [dangdang](http://www.dangdang.com), [qunar](https://www.qunar.com), [kaola](https://www.kaola.com), and many others.
+Apache Dubbo (incubating) offers three key functionalities, which include interface based remote call, fault tolerance & load balancing, and automatic service registration & discovery.
+Apache Dubbo (incubating) framework is widely adopted inside Alibaba and outside by other companies including [jingdong](http://www.jd.com), [dangdang](http://www.dangdang.com), [qunar](https://www.qunar.com), [kaola](https://www.kaola.com), and many others.

 ## [](#quick-start)Quick start